fh295/fh295.github.io/noncompositional.md

 Now, [DALL-E](https://openai.com/blog/dall-e/) doesn't get any information about conversational context so it can't possibly take that into account.
 In fact, it can only learn about the world from still images, so its implicit 'model' of the world must necessarily be very *visual*, quite biased towards the sorts of things that get photographed and then collated into image datasets, and lacking insight into physical constraints, motion, forces etc.

-Nevertheless, and under these caveats - DALL-E makes what intuitively and viscerally seem to be impressive attempts to satisfy both the physical and conceptual constraints of the world and the prototypical meanings of input words.
-When asked to imagine a lettuce hedgehog, it puts the ends of the lettuce leaves towards the back of the hedgehog where the spikes would be, it merges them into a single contiguous object, it creates eyes and noses (things that a hedgehog has) out of specks of dirt that wouldn't look too out of place in a salad.
+Nevertheless, and under these caveats - DALL-E makes what intuitively and viscerally seem to be quite remarkable attempts to account for the prototypical meanings of input words and satisfy both the physical and conceptual constraints of the world.
+When asked to imagine a *lettuce hedgehog*, it puts the ends of the lettuce leaves towards the back of the hedgehog where the spikes would be, it merges them into a single contiguous object, it creates eyes and noses (things that a hedgehog has) out of specks of dirt that wouldn't look too out of place in a salad.

 <p align="center">
   <img width="600" src="dalle3.png">
 </p>

-Similarly, when it constructs an avocado chair, it seems to do so in a way that fits with how our subconscious intuitions about how these two things should be combined.
+Similarly, when it constructs an *avocado chair*, it seems to do so in a way that fits with how our subconscious intuitions about how these two things should be combined.
 The avocado could be sitting on the sofa, or the chair could be located on the avocado, or it could be a chair sitting in a salad, or all manner of other ways of combining the two concepts.
-But something about the way DALL-E avocados the chair just feels right to us.
+But something about the way DALL-E *avocados* the chair just feels right to us.

 <p align="center">
   <img width="600" src="dalle2.png">